meilisearch/specifications/text/0089-tenant-tokens.md

 #### 2.1.2 Payload: Data

-MeiliSearch needs information within the token to check its validity and use it to perform end-user requests.
+MeiliSearch needs information within the tenant token to check its validity and use it to authorize and perform end-user requests.

-This information can be separated into two parts, on one hand, the information allows to check the validity of the Tenant Token, on the other hand, the business logic information allows to have a token with pre-defined search parameters / rules for the end user's search.
+This information can be separated into two parts, on one hand, the information allows to check the validity of the Tenant Token, on the other hand, the business logic information allows to apply search parameters / rules for the end user's search request.

 ##### 2.1.2.1 Validity related